koshevy/gulp-twig-php/README.md

 > Composer options in composer.json and middleware script Twig.php
 > was taken from node-twig package created by Manuel Moritz-Schliesing.
 >
 > Thank you, Manuel!
-Credentials is untouched.
+Credentials info is untouched.